Toto - Captive-born Arctic Fox - The Catalyst of Arctic Fox Daily

 Rest In Paradise, Toto bear.
 2012-2022

-Toto is the original fox - the "OG" guy - who started this all:
+Toto was the original fox - the "OG" guy - who started this all:

-In 2012, I purchased Toto - out of a sketchy situation - when he was 4 months old.
+In 2012, I purchased Toto - the only fox I've "purchased" - out of a sketchy situation when he was approximately 4 months old.

 This is far older than someone would normally purchase a fox for a companion animal, as it is much more difficult to bond with a fox of this age.
 However, I knew I needed to get him out of the situation he was in.

 This marked the beginning of a rewarding journey of learning how to live with and care for this beautiful species.
 When word started to get around in the wildlife rescue community that I legally owned and cared for a fox, I slowly started to get calls asking to assist with other foxes, which turned into me quickly becoming specialized in the area of foxes, fast forward several years, and voila, Arctic Fox Daily Wildlife Rescue came to be.

 Toto was primarily a "hands-off" fox, and doesn't usually prefer physical attention.
 However, in his older years, he started to not mind the occasional love-scratch here and there.
 Even so, he and I had an incredible, unspoken bond.
 He was the catalyst to what we are today.
 I will miss him dearly and forever be thankful for what he taught me.

 Toto's Summer Coat